Uganda election: Museveni leads in early results | DW | 15.01.2021

 Final results are expected to be announced on Saturday.
 The US, EU, and the UN have all questioned whether the election will be free or fair.

-Museveni, a former guerilla commander who ousted dictator Idi Amin in 1986, changed the constitution in 2019 to allow him to run for a sixth five-year term.
+Museveni, a former guerilla commander who came to power in 1986, changed the constitution in 2019 to allow him to run for a sixth five-year term.

 Wine, who became an MP in 2017, argued the long-serving leader could not offer the change that Uganda's youth demand as the East African nation grapples with high unemployment.